<interpreter> <scriptfile>

 <class 'str'>

-Write a PowerShell script to load the contents of the file products.txt
+Write a PowerShell script to load the contents of the file products.txt and

 print each item with a prefix of 'ProductID: ’